You may download the Press Release here.

-The Ministry of Climate Change and Environment of the UAE and the EU GCC Clean Energy Technology Network in partnership with the University of Birmingham and the Heriot-Watt University organise a two days EU -GCC event on <Clean Cooling – the new “Frontier Market” for UAE and the GCC region >, on 9-10 April in Dubai, UAE.
+The Ministry of Climate Change and Environment of the UAE, the EU GCC Clean Energy Technology Network and the University of Birmingham in partnership with the Heriot-Watt University organise a two days EU -GCC event on <Clean Cooling – the new “Frontier Market” for UAE and the GCC region >, on 9-10 April in Dubai, UAE.

 Two-thirds of UAE energy in the summer months is consumed by air-conditioning; at peak temperatures, this can rise to 95%.
 Across the Gulf, cooling represents a yearly fuel opportunity cost of roughly US$20 billion.
 But meeting the projected cooling demand growth in the GCC over the next 12 years is projected to cost approximately US$100 billion in new cooling capacity and over US$120 billion in new power capacity if existing pattern of technology deployment are maintained.
 Without intervention, reports predict Saudi Arabia could within the next decade be consuming more oil to drive air conditioning than it exports.